mihaiolteanu/zbucium-stump/README.md

 # zbucium-stump
-StumpWM interface for the last.fm music player [zbucium](https://github.com/mihaiolteanu/lastfm)
+StumpWM interface for the [zbucium](https://github.com/mihaiolteanu/zbucium) last.fm music player.
+No actual music files needed on your pc.
+It's all played from youtube with mpv and info from last.fm.

 # Install